 We may be entering a brave new world of recruiting.
 But there are quite a few reasons why this development may not be that significant:

-A Google search already returns the most relevant info about a candidate on the first page
+A Google search already returns the most

 Many people don’t have that many data points about them online so the tool won’t be that useful